eduardocasati/blogs-api/README.md

 Obter todas as postagens.

 - **Resposta**
-  - ✅ Retorna os posts do blog com sucesso:
+  - ✅ Retorna as postagens do blog com sucesso:
     ```json
     [
       {